Skip to Content

 Ranging between $70 and $300 depending on the size, these tumblers are created with a metal structure and a superior motor.
 These tumblers are designed to operate for years.

-They are quiet when they tumble the rocks because of the metal barrel lined with rubber, which is a lot better than the toy tumbler.
+They are quiet when they tumble the rocks because the metal barrel lined with rubber is much better than the toy tumbler.
 They can spin between 2 to 10 pounds of stones, which is far more than the toy tumbler.

 These tumblers are for hobbyists, and it’s in the name!
-This is a durable, long-lasting tumbler to be used at its highest potential.
+This is a durable, long-lasting tumbler for use at its highest potential.
 They are designed to produce enormous amounts of polished stones.

-In the 1950s, there were only two brands made: Thumbler’s Tumbler and Lortone.
-They are still the biggest manufacturers today with very little change in the design.
+In the 1950s, only two brands were made: Thumbler’s Tumbler and Lortone.
+They are still the biggest manufacturers today, with very few changes in design.
 Most of their tumblers can be repaired and refurbished with readily available parts.

-If you want to buy an advanced rock tumbler, I personally recommend buying one of these two rock tumblers with the best value for the money.
-The first of them is manufactured by Tumble-Bee and you can buy it here (Amazon link).
-The second one is manufactured by Lortone and is available to buy here (Amazon link).
+If you want to buy an advanced rock tumbler, I recommend buying one of these two with the best value for the money.
+Tumble-Bee manufactures the first; you can buy it here (Amazon link).
+Lortone manufactures the second one, which is available here (Amazon link).

 Commercial Rock Tumblers

 Commercial tumblers are the largest.
 These are used for commercial use.
-Most companies that produce polished stones for rock stops, or mineral shops, are more likely to these types of tumblers in their production warehouse than in someone’s home.
+Most companies that produce polished stones for rock stops or mineral shops are likelier to have these types of tumblers in their production warehouse than in someone’s home.

-They can tumble a few dozen to a few thousand pounds of rocks at once.
-The cost of these large tumblers is widely expensive, reaching around thousands of dollars.
+They can simultaneously tumble a few dozen to a few thousand pounds of rocks.
+These large tumblers are widely expensive, reaching around thousands of dollars.

-The commercial tumblers are meant for the mass production of these stones.
+Commercial tumblers are meant to mass-produce these stones.
 You will not find anyone’s home or backyard.

 Rotary Rock Tumblers: How They Work & Which One Is Best?